orlevran/Servers-Monitoring-APIs--Or-Levran/README.md

 **Change the value of spring.mail.from in src\main\resources\application.properties**

 --------------------------------------------------------------------------------------
-Given a curl collection with the needed requests (I recommend starting with request number 17- creating user):
+Given a curl collection with the needed requests (I recommend starting with request number 17- creating a user to receive an email.
+Change the variable values ​​according to your usage):

 ```json
 {